 These nozzles produce water pressure up to 150 PSI.
 They can be used to clean dirt and mold buildup.

-Find the perfect amount of water flow by opening the water flow lever slowly.
-To clean surfaces like concrete, adjust the nozzle spray to a pinpoint or compact fan shape.
-To prevent delicate surfaces like windows or vinyl sidings from cracking, make sure the spray is wider while cleaning these surfaces.
+Find the perfect amount of water flow by slowly opening the water flow lever.
+Adjust the nozzle spray to a pinpoint or compact fan shape to clean surfaces like concrete.
+To prevent delicate surfaces like windows or vinyl sidings from cracking, ensure the spray is wider while cleaning these surfaces.

 ● Step 3: Use a thick hose and short hose